amomen9/PostgreSQL/patroni/README_temp.md

 ETCD_INITIAL_CLUSTER_TOKEN="etcd-cluster-pg"

-- make sure postgresql service is functional on the first node, connect to it and alter or create necessary users and their permissions.
+- Make sure postgresql service is functional on the first node, connect to it and alter or create necessary users and their permissions.
 Check the changes: alter user postgres password 'i1AGdhtr86DeROdIAM';
 create user replicator replication password 'i1AGdhtr86DeROdIAM';